-Public Draft Specification Approval Ballot: The EC ballot to determine if a revised draft should proceed after Public Review.
+Public Draft Specification Reconsideration Ballot: The EC ballot to determine if a revised draft should proceed after Public Review.

 Qualified Individual: An individual not acting for or on behalf of a legally organized entity that uses the TCK for the purpose of developing and distributing a compatible implementations of a Spec, and that has established to the satisfaction of the Spec Lead, in its reasonable discretion, that such individual is ready to begin testing its credible implementation of the Spec in question.